-A questionable source exhibits one or more of the following: extreme bias, overt propaganda, poor or no sourcing to credible information and/or is fake news.
+A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency and/or is fake news.
 Fake News is the deliberate attempt to publish hoaxes and/or disinformation for the purpose of profit or influence (Learn More).
 Sources listed in the Questionable Category may be very untrustworthy and should be fact checked on a per article basis.
-Please note sources on this list are not considered fake news unless specifically written in the notes section for that source.
+Please note sources on this list are not considered fake news unless specifically written in the reasoning section for that source.
 See all Questionable sources.

-Bias: Extreme Right, Propaganda, Conspiracy, Hate Group
+Reasoning: Extreme Right, Propaganda, Conspiracy, Hate Group

 Notes: According to their about page “The Ruth Institute is a global non-profit organization creating a mass social movement to end family breakdown, by energizing the Survivors of the Sexual Revolution.
 We especially focus on the impact of family breakdown on children: understanding it, healing it, ending it.”
 The founder is Dr. Jennifer Roback Morse.

 In review, the Ruth Institute is listed as a hate group by the Southern Poverty Law Center.
 The Ruth Institute was originally a project of the anti-LGBT National Organization for Marriage (NOM), created to conduct youth outreach, and to warn young people about the dangers of divorce, sexual promiscuity, and, especially, to recruit them in the fight to block the legalization of gay marriage.
 Essentially, the Ruth Institute is opposed to equal rights for gay and transgender persons.
-Overall, we rate them extreme right biased based on radical Catholic ideology as well as promoters of propaganda, conspiracies and labeling as a hate group by the SPLC.
+Overall, we rate them extreme right biased based on radical Catholic ideology as well as promoters of propaganda, conspiracies, and labeling as a hate group by the SPLC.
 (D. Van Zandt 3/10/2018)